Jewish Theological Seminary of America: Eisen era (2007–2020)

 Arnold Eisen, Koshland Professor of Jewish Culture and Religion and Chair of the Department of Religious Studies at Stanford University, took office as Chancellor-elect on July 1, 2006, the day after Schorsch stepped down.
 Eisen assumed the position full-time on July 1, 2007.

 Eisen is the second non-rabbi, after Cyrus Adler, to hold this post.
 He is also the first person with a social science background to serve as Chancellor; previous chancellors had backgrounds in Jewish history or Talmud.

-In January 2007, at the start of Eisen's chancellorship, Daniel S. Nevins was named the Dean of the Rabbinical School of the Jewish Theological Seminary of America, succeeding Rabbi William Lebeau.
+In January 2007, at the start of Eisen's chancellorship, Daniel S. Nevins was named the Dean of the Rabbinical School of the Jewish Theological Seminary of America, succeeding William H. Lebeau.
 Biblical scholar Alan Cooper was named Provost.
 In 2010, Henry Rosenblum left the H.L.
 Miller Cantorial School as part of JTS's restructuring efforts, and Nevins also became responsible for oversight of the H.L.
 Miller Cantorial School.

 In June 2009, Goldman Sachs executive Abby Joseph Cohen was named Chairman of the Board of JTS, the first woman to hold the position.

 Also in 2009, with funding from the Charles H. Revson Foundation and the Booth Ferris Foundation, JTS established The Center for Pastoral Education with the goal of teaching the art of pastoral care to seminary students and ordained clergy of all faiths.
-The Center was developed by Rabbi Mychal Springer, formerly an Associate Dean of the Rabbinical School.
+The Center was developed by Mychal Springer, formerly an Associate Dean of the Rabbinical School.
 Springer became the Center's first director.

 In 2010, the Tikvah Fund endowed a new institute at JTS, the Tikvah Institute for Jewish Thought, which is "devoted to the intellectual encounter between the best sources of Jewish and broader Western reflection on the deepest problems of human life."
 According to the Seminary, "JTS was selected by the Tikvah Fund based on its academic excellence and its mission to advance Jewish life in the modern world."
 Alan Mittleman, Chair of the Department of Jewish Thought, was appointed as its director.

 Burton L. Visotzky was appointed to replace Mittleman as director of the Louis Finkelstein Institute for Religious and Social Studies.
 His early work as director of the Finkelstein Institute focused on Muslim-Jewish dialogue.
 In October 2010, a group of prominent Muslim and Jewish scholars and leaders, joined by the heads of several Christian seminaries, met at JTS for two days to discuss and compare the situations of Islam and Judaism in America.

 In May 2011, Eisen launched "Conservative Judaism: A Community Conversation," an interactive website featuring original essays on Conservative Judaism, with responses from Movement and Lay leaders and scholars.